saphiraaa/NetherMath/README.md

 # NetherMath

-This is a command-line scientific calculator program written in Python.
-It provides various mathematical operations and utility functions.
+This Python program is a scientific calculator that performs various mathematical operations.
+It includes functions for basic arithmetic operations, trigonometric functions, logarithms, exponentiation, conversions, and more.

+## Requirements

+- Python 3.x
+- colorama module
+- numpy module

+## Usage

+1. Open the terminal or command prompt.
+2. Navigate to the directory where the Python script is located.
+3. Run the script using the command: `python calculator.py`
+4. Enter the number of your desired operator.

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, division, and remainder.
+- Exponentiation and square root.
-- Advanced operations: power, square root, logarithm, sine, cosine, and tangent.
+- Trigonometric functions: sine, cosine, and tangent.
-- Constants: π (pi) and Euler's number (e).
-- Unit conversions: meters to kilometers and kilometers to meters.
+- Logarithmic functions.
-- Number system conversions: binary to decimal, decimal to binary, hexadecimal to decimal, decimal to hexadecimal, octal to decimal, and decimal to octal.
+- Conversion between different number systems: decimal, binary, hexadecimal, and octal.
+- Conversion between different units of distance: meters, kilometers, and miles.
+- Calculation of Pi (π) and Euler's number (e).
 - Avogadro's number calculation.
-- Evaluate mixed mathematical expressions.
-- Save and view previous calculations.

-## Requirements

-- Python 3.x
-- colorama library

-## Installation

-1. Clone the repository or download the code files.
-2. Install the colorama library by running the following command: `pip install colorama`

-## Usage

-1. Open a terminal or command prompt.
-2. Navigate to the directory containing the code files.
-3. Run the program by executing the following command: `python calculator.py`
-4. Enter the password (default: Shredder) to access the calculator.
-5. Follow the on-screen instructions to perform calculations.
-6. Type 'Exit' to quit the program.

-## Examples

-### Addition

-Enter your choice: 1
-Enter the first number: 5
-Enter the second number: 3
-Result: 8.0

-### Square Root

-Enter your choice: 7
-Enter the number: 16
-Result: 4.0

-### Evaluate Mixed Operation

-Enter your choice: 27
-Enter the expression: 2 + 3 * 4 - 1
-Result: 13.0

-### View Previous Calculations

-Enter your choice: 28
-Previous Calculations:
-2023-06-11 14:30:45: 5 + 3 = 8.0
-2023-06-11 14:31:25: √16 = 4.0

-## Disclaimer

-The code provided in this repository is provided "as is" without warranty of any kind, express or implied.
-The author(s) of this code make no claims or guarantees regarding its accuracy, reliability, or suitability for any purpose.

-## Usage

-You are free to use, modify, and distribute the code in this repository for both personal and commercial purposes without any obligations or restrictions.
-Feel free to incorporate it into your own projects, products, or services.

-## Attribution

-While not required, it would be appreciated if you could provide attribution to the original source of this code by including a link to this repository or mentioning the author(s) in your project documentation or acknowledgments.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in this repository.
+- Evaluation of mixed mathematical expressions.
+- Saving and viewing previous calculations.

+## Commands

+1. Add
+2. Subtract
+3. Multiply
+4. Divide
+5. Remainder
+6. Power
+7. Square Root
+8. Logarithm
+9. Sin
+10. Cos
+11. Tangent
+12. Pi
+13. Euler's Number
+14. Avogadros's Number
+15. Decimal to Binary
+16. Binary to Decimal
+17. Binary to Hexadecimal
+18. Hexadecimal to Binary
+19. Binary to Octal
+20. Octal to Binary
+21. Decimal to Hexadecimal
+22. Hexadecimal to Decimal
+23. Decimal to Octal
+24. Octal to Decimal
+25. Meters to Kilometers
+26. Kilometers to Meters
+27. Kilometers to Light-years
+28. Light-years to Kilometers
+29. Miles to Kilometers
+30. Kilometers to Miles
+31. Meters to Miles
+32. Miles to Meters
+33. Evaluate Mixed Operation
+34. View Previous Calculations
+Type 'Exit' to quit the program.

+## Usage Example

+1. Upon running the script, a password prompt will appear.
+Enter the password to proceed.
+2. After successful authentication, the calculator menu will be displayed.
+3. Enter the number corresponding to the desired operation and follow the prompts to input the required values.
+4. The result of the calculation will be displayed, and you will have the option to save the calculation for future reference.
+5. To view previous calculations, choose the corresponding option from the menu.

+## Note

+- The password for accessing the program is set to "Shredder".
+Modify the `password` variable in the code to change it.
+- The calculations are saved to a file named "calculations.txt" in the "/root/Extensions/" directory.
+Modify the file path in the code if needed.

+## Exit

+To exit the calculator, type "exit" when prompted for your choice.

+## Developer

+This code is created by Navi/Saphiraaa...